Class maps for visualizing classification results: Discriminant analysis

-We now illustrate class maps on the benchmark data set of USPS digits due to \cite{LeCun1990}.
-It contains 7291 images of handwritten digits, ranging from 0 to 9, which were automatically scanned from envelopes by the U.S. Postal Service.
-Each image has been deslanted and normalized to a size of $16 \times 16$ pixels on a grayscale.
 The top row of Figure \ref{fig:digit2rows} shows some randomly sampled images from the dataset, one of each digit, and the bottom row shows the averaged image per class.

-To predict digits from images we first reduced the dimension of the data from 256 to 100 using PCA.
-These 100 principal components explain roughly 98\% of the total variance which is enough to obtain a solid classification performance while avoiding numerical instability due to the inversion of covariance matrices in QDA.

-The misclassification rate of QDA on these data is quite low, around 1.3\%.
-The stacked mosaic plot of this classification was shown in Figure \ref{fig:stackplot}.
+To predict digits from images we first reduced the dimension of the data from 784 to 50 by PCA.
+This avoids numerical instability due to the inversion of covariance matrices in QDA.
+The misclassification rate of QDA is quite low here, around 4\%.
+Figure \ref{fig:stackplot_MNIST} is the stacked mosaic plot of the QDA classification.
+Unlike Figure \ref{fig:stackplot}, here we opted to see the outliers [given by $O(i) > 0.99$ in \eqref{eq:ofarness}] as an extra predicted class in dark grey at the top.
+Fortunately there are not many outliers here.